 It was difficult for me to stay in the suffocating environment of my home town.
 I was very good in composing and creating music, and I decided to shift to Mumbai and find creative expression as a sound designer and musician.
 I found solace in music and thus began my career in music which I pursued for many years.

 Since I was working as a freelance sound designer and audio engineer, I took few gigs and dedicated most of my time in my spiritual pursuit.
 I traveled extensively across the entire length and breadth of India, specially the Himalayas.
 I met countless saints and enlightenment masters and lived a life of utter simplicity.
-There was a time when I even lived in a cave.
+There was a time when I even lived and meditated in a cave.

 I met some fascinating sages in my journeys.
-I met the bliss intoxicated sage, who was mostly immersed in inner ecstasy and radiated immense joy, the silent sage, Mauni Baba, who hadn’t spoken a word in the last 40 years, The wise Dineshananadji, who was immersed in non-dual awareness.
+I met the bliss intoxicated sage, who was mostly immersed in inner ecstasy and radiated immense joy, the silent sage, Mauni Baba, who hadn’t spoken a word in the last 40 years, the wise Dineshananadji, who was immersed in non-dual awareness.

 Experiencing ecstasy and profound stillness